Post five of fourteen, in section About Awakening

 This will help people to get into their embodied experience and start from a place of presence.

-If someone is quite far along on their path, it can be more meaningful to start with an understanding of the underlying nature of experience because this opens people to something bigger than their immediate experience, which is incredibly powerful.
-But if they have skipped the first phase, they will be connecting to this through the doors of being dissociated, closed-hearted, closed-minded and controlling, which isn’t very productive.
+If someone is quite far along on their path, it can be more meaningful to start with the Universal aspects of experience because this opens people to something bigger than their immediate experience, which is incredibly powerful.
+But if they have skipped the first phase of connecting to their Body, Heart, Mind, and Soul, they will be connecting to the more Universal aspects through the doors of being dissociated, closed-hearted, closed-minded, and controlling, which isn’t very productive.

 The best way I have found to represent the development through these phases when it comes to practice is a series of concentric circles, working from the outside in.